-A proof of funds letter is a document that shows you have the cash necessary to close a deal.
-If you're a homebuyer, the letter demonstrates that you've got enough money to submit a down payment, pay closing costs or buy a home outright with cash.
+A proof of funds (POF) letter is a document that shows you have the cash necessary to close a real estate deal.
+If you're a homebuyer, the POF letter demonstrates that you have enough money to submit a down payment, pay closing costs or buy a home outright with cash.

 Submitting a proof of funds letter tells the seller that it’s safe to take the home off the market and reserve it for you until the closing date.

-Big purchases or other financial transactions need big money behind them — and that's when a proof of funds letter (also called a PoF letter) comes in handy.
+Big purchases or other financial transactions need big money behind them — and that's when a proof of funds letter comes in handy.

 Who asks for proof of funds?

-Homeowners selling their houses are likely to ask for proof of funds so they can be sure a buyer can afford to purchase their property.
-If a buyer doesn’t have the available funds ready, the deal could fall through, in a major setback for the seller.
+Homeowners selling their houses are likely to ask for a proof of funds letter so they can be sure a buyer can afford to purchase their property.
+If a buyer doesn’t have the available funds ready, the deal could fall through, which is a major setback for the seller.

 Some sellers may be willing to accept a recent checking or savings account statement as proof that you've got the needed cash, but most of the time it’s just best to obtain a proof of funds letter.
 (If you do turn over an account statement, protect your privacy by blacking out your account number.)